-The overall effective income tax rates, as a percentage of pre-tax ordinary income for the twelve months ended April 30, 2021, April 30, 2020 and April 30, 2019 were 23.11%, 27.64% and 26.38%, respectively.
-The decrease in the effective tax rate during the twelve months ended April 30, 2021 is primarily a result of a decrease in the state and local income taxes from 6.30% to 2.05% as a result of changes in state and local income tax allocations, such as the effect of the reduction in the New York State and New York City tax allocation factors on deferred taxes in fiscal 2021.
-The Company's annualized overall effective tax rate fluctuates due to a number of factors, in addition to changes in tax law, including but not limited to an increase or decrease in the ratio of items that do not have tax consequences to preincome tax, the Company's geographic profit mix between tax jurisdictions, taxation method adopted by each locality, new interpretations of existing tax laws and rulings and settlements with tax authorities.
+The overall effective income tax rates, as a percentage of pre-tax ordinary income for the twelve months ended April 30, 2022, April 30, 2021 and April 30, 2020 were 22.25%, 23.11% and 27.64%, respectively.
+The decrease in the effective tax rate during for the twelve months ended April 30, 2022 as compared to April 30, 2021, is primarily a result of the non-taxable revenue derived from forgiveness of the PPP loan by the SBA offset by an increase in the state and local income taxes from 2.05% to 3.12% as a result of changes in state and local income tax allocation factors, on deferred taxes in fiscal 2022.
+The Company's annualized overall effective tax rate fluctuates due to a number of factors, in addition to changes in tax law, including but not limited to an increase or decrease in the ratio of items that do not have tax consequences to pre-income tax, the Company's geographic profit mix between tax jurisdictions, taxation method adopted by each locality, new interpretations of existing tax laws and rulings and settlements with tax authorities.